apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-yaml">}}
-Yaml is supported as of Beam 2.52, but is under active development and the most recent SDK is advised.
+YAML is supported as of Beam 2.52, but is under active development and the most recent SDK is advised.
 {{< /paragraph >}}